 Nicotine is harmful.
 This is particularly true for young, developing brains.
 Nicotine use can stunt an adolescent’s ability to learn and affect their behavior.
 It lowers their ability to resist addiction, leading to more nicotine use.
 Nicotine also worsens conditions like depression and anxiety.

-“There’s no evidence that people can switch and stay switched, many people go on to dual use,” Robinson says.
+“There’s no evidence that people can switch and stay switched, some people go on to dual use,” Robinson says.
 “They may cut back on cigarettes but they use e-cigarettes to get nicotine in areas where smoking is banned.”

 This increases their nicotine addiction instead of lessening it, he says.